-Sydnee: So, he read these reports and he thought, Dr. McKay, and he thought, "Well, none of this really makes any sense.
+Sydnee: [chuckles] So, he read these reports and he thought, Dr. McKay, and he thought "Well, none of this really makes any sense.
 It still doesn't explain why all my patients have brown teeth."
-So he decided this was a whole new clinical entity that had never been discovered before and he named it, of course, the very clever Colorado Brown Stain.
+So he decided this was a whole new clinical entity that had never been discovered before, and he named it, of course, the very clever Colorado Brown Stain. [chuckles]

-Justin: [deep voice] "Hey everybody, my name is Colorado Brown Stain and we're gonna play some saxophone music for you tonight.
-Everybody get real comfortable, here's my first song-" [laughs uncontrollably, smacking the table] "Colorado Brown Stain.
+Justin: [deep voice] "Hey everybody, my name is Colorado Brown Stain and we're gonna play some saxophone music for you tonight."

+Justin: "Everybody get real comfortable, here's my first song-" [laughs uncontrollably, smacking the table]

+Justin: [deep voice] "Colorado Brown Stain.
 I'm gonna lay it down for you, real smooth, here we go." [imitates saxophone]

-Sydnee: [through laughter] The other name that he tried for it later was Rocky Mountain Mottled Teeth, but it never caught on the way that Colorado Brown Stain persisted, as you can imagine.
-And he tried to get national attention for this, but everybody was like, "Listen-"
+Sydnee: The other name that he tried for it later was Rocky Mountain Mottled Teeth, but it never caught on the way that [chuckles] Colorado Brown Stain persisted, [chuckles] as you can imagine.
+And he tried to get national attention for this, but everybody was like, "Listen, if there was a-"